bbtfr/index_for/README.md

 ## Installation

-Install the gem:

-    gem install index_for

-Or add IndexFor to your Gemfile and bundle it up:
+Install the gem by adding it to your Gemfile and bundle it up:

-    gem 'index_for'
+    gem 'index_for', github: 'bbtfr/index_for'

 Run the generator: